 It’s nice to know that if you do take ill, there’s a support service there.

-Bereavement help when your family need it!
+Bereavement help when your family needs it!

 When you do go, OneFamily has bereavement advice services available.
 They don’t just send a bunch of money and close your account.
-They’ll follow up and offer bereavement support, or even just provide that listening ear as your family go through the bereavement process.
+They’ll follow up and offer bereavement support, or even just provide that listening ear as your family goes through the bereavement process.

 The big one: Advice on legal matters